 Challenge a PCN

-You must challenge your Penalty Charge Notice (PCN) in writing.
+You should challenge your Penalty Charge Notice (PCN) in writing, where you are able.

 You must provide: